magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 right, because there isn’t any ‘we’.
 This is how it is, we must uproot conceit.

-This is called – knowing the world clearly as it is.
+This is called *lokavidū* – knowing the world clearly as it is.
 If we thus see the truth, the mind will know itself completely and will sever the cause of suffering.
 When there is no longer any cause, the results can not arise.
 This is the way our practice should proceed.

 The basics which we need to develop are: firstly, to be upright and honest; secondly, to be wary of wrongdoing; thirdly, to have the attribute of humility within our heart, to be aloof and content with little.
 If we are content with little in regards to speech and all other things, we will see ourselves, we won’t be drawn into distractions.
-The mind will have a foundation of samādhi, and
+The mind will have a foundation of sīla, samādhi, and paññā.

 Therefore, practitioners of the path should not be careless.
 Even if you are right, don’t be careless.
 And if you are wrong, don’t be careless.